bbauska/JS-Basics-Unlock/README.md

 function calls, and even other template literals, offering a robust tool for generating dynamic strings based on runtime data.

-Template literals enhance JavaScript\'s capabilities for handling strings, making code for string construction, manipulation, and evaluation more intuitive and maintainable.
+Template literals enhance JavaScript&#39;s capabilities for handling strings, making code for string construction, manipulation, and evaluation more intuitive and maintainable.
 Their introduction has led to more readable and concise code, especially in scenarios involving